odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

 View
 ----
 Now that we have our model, we can make its dashboard view.
-There is no difference to how its made except that its file is located in the ``report`` folder.
+There is no difference in how it's made, except that its file is located in the ``report`` folder.
 Since it is a new model not linked to any other model, we will also have to add a new menuitem to view our dashboard.
-Typically SQL views are added under a first level menu called ``Reporting`` (because it's a report, surprise!).
+Typically, SQL views are added under a first-level menu called ``Reporting`` (because it's a report, surprise!).
 Do you remember how to add a ``menuitem``?
 If not, revisit :ref:`howto/rdtraining/06_firstui` again.

 .. exercise:: Create report view.